 This recipe could be adapted to use ingredients you have on hand, and we made it a few different ways, but in this final version we loved the colors from the Sweet Mini-Peppers and radishes.
-Peanuts are also definitely optional, (and the salad is Paleo without them) but they added a nice crunch.
+Peanuts are definitely optional, but they added a nice crunch.

 More Great Salads with Cucumbers